Cpillar/MSKDNP/README.md

 ## ⚠️ Server Error Notification （Updated on 4/09）

-****An unexpected error has occurred on the main server.
+****❗An unexpected error has occurred on the main server.
 The web service is currently unavailable, and we are working hard to fix it.****

 In the meantime, we have set up a **temporary web service** for you to use:

 👉 [http://8.217.42.111:5000/](http://8.217.42.111:5000/)

-We sincerely apologize for the inconvenience caused.
-Please note that this temporary site **does not yet include CSS styling**, but all core features are **fully functional**.
+❗We sincerely apologize for the inconvenience caused.
+❗Please note that this temporary site **does not yet include CSS styling**, but all core features are **fully functional**.

-Thank you for your understanding and patience.
+🙏Thank you for your understanding and patience.

 ## 📌 Highlights